jsuchenia/adventofcode/README.md

 Repository of my solutions for [Advent of Code](https://adventofcode.com/)

 Solutions focused on an short, fast algorithm.
-Not-so-elegant, sometimes not readable
+Not-so-elegant, sometimes not readable.